What is Human Resource Planning?

 The thing is you cannot start hiring when you don’t know the talents you already have.
 So this stage is very crucial in the human resource planning process.
 Also, your analysis can be in different areas.
 These include their proficiency, skills, and experiences among others, required for that particular role.

-A skill inventory can also be developed to help analysis current human resource capacity of the firm.
+A skill inventory can also be developed to help analysis the current human resource capacity of the firm.
 You can generate a questionnaire and ask your employees to evaluate themselves.
 Through that, you can obtain whatever information you want regarding your employees.

 Again, it is also essential to estimate or forecast the future workforce needs of the company.
 That would enable the management to plan for the future and ensure that the company does not suffer a shortage of workforce at any point in time.